-- (1) Custody, Dissolution, Separation and Annulment cases cannot be filed into Administrative Support cases, but must reference the Administrative case number when filed. - (2) Unless modifying a support order, or to make an appearance in the case, the Department of Child Support shall not file into an existing custody, dissolution, separation or annulment case.
+Custody, Dissolution, Separation and Annulment cases cannot be filed into Administrative Support cases, but must reference the Administrative case number when filed.

 8.131 CIVIL COMMITMENT PROCEEDINGS

 The following rules shall apply in all commitment hearings conducted pursuant to ORS Chapter 426 and 427.